Online (Zoom meeting)

 Worshipping the Kami at a Distance: World-Wide Shinto and the Global Pandemic

 While emic definitions of Shinto often describe the ritual tradition as the unique “indigenous faith of the Japanese people” and the sacred landscape of the Japanese archipelago, such claims are troubled by the growth of a „global Shinto.“ The confluence of a number of Japanese actors‘ strategies for repositioning the nation as being of global import over the last few decades—including the export of Japanese martial arts, the international circulation of Japanese popular culture products such as anime as a medium for soft power, spiritual tourism campaigns, and the „greening“ of Japanese religions—have rendered Shinto not just legible, but also attractive and available to non-Japanese people around the world.
-Based on several years of multi-sited digital ethnographic research, in this presentation I will examine the development of transnational, digital Shinto communities (DSCs) on social media over the last twenty years.
-I will first introduce the activities of three Shinto priests and their shrines located in the mainland United States, giving particular attention to their innovative use of digital technologies and adaptation of ritual practices before and during the COVID-19 pandemic.
-I will then explore transnational Shinto practitioners‘ ritual and discursive practices to trace the ongoing glocalization of Shinto traditions and epistemologies.
-I will conclude with a reflection on the importance of digital ethnography as method in response to obstacles to traditional research during a global pandemic.
+Based on several years of multi-sited digital ethnographic research, this presentation examined the development of transnational, digital Shinto communities (DSCs) on social media over the last twenty years.
+It first introduced the activities of three Shinto priests and their shrines located in the mainland United States, giving particular attention to their innovative use of digital technologies and adaptation of ritual practices before and during the COVID-19 pandemic.
+Then it explored transnational Shinto practitioners‘ ritual and discursive practices to trace the ongoing glocalization of Shinto traditions and epistemologies.
+The paper concluded with a reflection on the importance of digital ethnography as method in response to obstacles to traditional research during a global pandemic.
 It also addressed problems and merits of digital ethnography as well as the incorporation of affective dimensions in digital ethnography, digitalisation strategies of shrines due to the pandemic and the need for social distancing and respective negotiation processes.
 Examples of the digitalisation of Shinto included virtual/online donations.
 The talk was followed by a discussion with the 20 participants and focused on future developments, e.g. in the context of AI.